-By completing all of the subjects that the student really wanted to do the most in Year 9, this student had to complete many subjects that they didn't enjoy in Year 10.
-The student also would have liked to study Anatomy of Sport and My Woodwork Rules, but couldn't fit them in.
+By completing all of the subjects that the student really wanted to do the most in Year 9, this student had to complete more subjects that they didn't enjoy in Year 10.
+The student also would have liked to study Peer Support and My Woodwork Rules, but couldn't fit them in.